masumahmedeesa/Learn-Unix-and-Shell-Scripts/README.md

 # Learn-Unix-and-Shell-Scripts
 Learning UNIX Commands By Answering Questions.
-Recommended to use Debian Operating Systems.
-Personally I used Ubuntu.
+Recommended to use Debian Operating Systems. <br/>
+You can also use Debian by installing [Virtual Box](https://www.virtualbox.org/wiki/Linux_Downloads)

 ## Questions
 ![Questions - Part 1](Questions%20-%20Part%201.jpg)